 I'm providing a distribution-agnostic AppImage for Linux.
-It should run on any more or less recent distribution.
-It has been tested successfully as far back as Ubuntu 14.04.
+It should run on Linux distributions that come with glibc 2.28 or later.

 You can download the current AppImage from here.
 Older releases and continuous builds can be found here.